olegm/adLDAP/README.md

 ## Description

 > **ATTENTION**: Version v5.0.0 is in heavy development, however it is close to completion.
-Use 'dev-master' at you're own risk.
+Use 'dev-master' at your own risk.

 adLDAP is a tested PHP class library that provides LDAP authentication and Active Directory management tools.